kemmita/CSharp-Gist/Creating unit tests with MSTests.md

 1. Create an additional project right next to your project titled yourprojectname.UnitTests, this will be under Test Unit Test project.
+We will need to add a reference of the project to the UnitTest Project. we do that by right clicking on the references of the unitests project and adding the reference to the actual prject.

 2. to create an actual test class, add a new class and name it classnameTests.cs
 3. Below is the test class
 ```cs